ngauthier/quizly/README.md

 ## Notes

 Data loading and display, pagination, create, edit, delete, sort, and filtering were done in under 2 hours with 83 LOC of Ruby and 81 LOC of templates.
 There were 132 LOC of tests, yielding a test:code ratio of 0.80.

+For 1 million records, a full text query too 20 seconds unindexed.
+After adding the index, the query took 2ms.